marino-serna/ParallelTool/README.md

 How to use this tool?

-1. Create your personal storage class, by extending the class: “com.tools.parallelTool.Storage” In this class will implement how the application persist data, and how the application read data already persisted.
+1. Create your personal storage class, by extending the class: “com.github.marino_serna.parallel_tool.Storage” In this class will implement how the application persist data, and how the application read data already persisted.

 2. Locate and adapt all the methods that will be queued to be executed: